Docker Hub

 </packageSources>

-Set the mirror globally:
+</configuration>Set the mirror globally:

-composer config -g repos.packagist composer https://mirror-composer.runflare.com/
+composer config -g repos.packagist composer https://mirror-composer.runflare.com/Or per-project in composer.json:

 {